 Table 4 above, the findings suggest that communities provide moderate support, particularly through financial/material contributions with the mean of 2.68, participation in school maintenance with the mean of 2.50, and cultural event support with the mean of 2.42.
 However, roles such as advocacy by religious/traditional leaders and NGO/CBO participation were reported at low levels.
 The overall mean score was 2.50 with an average standard deviation of 0.76, showing that while involvement exists, it is neither widespread nor deeply institutionalized.
 This underlines the potential of community structures in enhancing educational quality through more robust, organized interventions.

-DISCUSSION OF RESULT
+5. DISCUSSION

 The evaluation of parental and community engagement in primary and early childhood education in Plateau Central revealed a complex interplay of support mechanisms, challenges, and opportunities for growth.